-- 4.1.3.1 The ISO shall operate and maintain an OASIS, including a Bid/Post System that will facilitate the posting of Bids to supply Energy and Ancillary Services by Suppliers for use by the ISO and the posting of Locational Based Marginal Prices ("LBMP") and schedules for accepted Bids for Energy and Ancillary Services.
-The Bid/Post System will be used to post schedules for Bilateral Transactions.
-The ISO will provide historical data regarding Energy and Capacity market clearing prices in addition to Congestion Costs on a publicly accessible portion of its OASIS. - 4.1.3.2 Zonal Uplift Report.
+- A.1.3.1 The ISO shall operate and maintain an OASIS, including a Bid/Post

+System that will facilitate the posting of Bids to supply Energy and Ancillary

+Services by Suppliers for use by the ISO and the posting of Locational Based

+Marginal Prices ("LBMP") and schedules for accepted Bids for Energy and

+Ancillary Services.
+The Bid/Post System will be used to post schedules for accessible portion of its OASIS. - 4.1.3.2 Zonal Uplift Report.
 The ISO shall post on a publicly accessible portion of its website, in machine-readable format, a report on total daily uplift dollars paid to (a) Generators and Demand Side Resources located in Load Zones H, I and J collectively, (b) Generators and Demand Side Resources located in each of the other NYCA Load Zones, and (c) Suppliers scheduling Imports at a Proxy Generator Bus, no more than 20 calendar days after the conclusion of each month.
 The report shall be updated at the time the Resource-Specific Uplift Report is posted, and again approximately 120 days after an initial invoice was issued for a month, to incorporate updated information.
 The report shall provide the uplift paid for each month, by day and by billing category.